axb052a/p5-flatify/README.md

 # Flatify: A Music Full-Stack Application

-Flatify is a Full-Stack Music Application designed to provide users with a platform to explore and discover.
+Flatify is a Full-Stack Music Application designed to provide users with a platform to explore, discover, and see their favorite music.
 The application offers a range of features, including user authentication, music browsing, playlist creation, genre categorization, and more.

 ## Table of Contents